 - Interest is compounded daily and paid out monthly

 - 6 free withdrawals per monthly statement cycle.
 A $10 withdrawal fee applies after 6.

 Please note – if you plan on making more than 6 withdrawals per statement cycle you may want to consider using a different account.
 Not only will a $10 fee be imposed on withdrawals after 6 in any monthly statement cycle but Vio Bank states they could shut down your account if withdrawals become too abundant.

 ACH transfers initiated through the Vio Bank External Transfer Service may not exceed $25,000 (or 5 separate transfers) per day or $100,000 (999 separate transfers) per month.
 Incoming or outgoing transfers initiated by a third party transfer service are not limited though, which will allow you to get around these restrictions if needed.

-Like many online savings accounts Vio Bank’s has minimal fees.
-That said, you will still have to pay for certain items and/or services.
+Like many online savings accounts Vio Bank has no maintenance fees.
+That said, you still may have to pay for certain items and/or services.
 Here is their complete fee schedule:

 |Dormant Account (inactive for 12 consecutive months)||$5/month|